pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step7.md

 ```
 Once the microservice has started, we can check whether or not it is available by requesting the following URL from a browser: `http://localhost:8080/heartbeat`.
 If everything is working correctly, we should receive the current date and UTC time in the JSON format.
 This mechanism allows us to check whether or not our microservice is up and running at any given time.

-Now let’s request the status URL from our browser: `http://localhost:8080/status`.
-This should generate a response with information about the service in a JSON format, such as: its name, what modules are loaded, etc. This mechanism allows us to identify our microservices while they’re running.
+Now let's request the status URL from our browser: `http://localhost:8080/status`.
+This should generate a response with information about the service in a JSON format, such as: its name, what modules are loaded, etc. This mechanism allows us to identify our microservices while they're running.

 ```json
 {